emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 Application rules - we have a source IP that we want to allow or deny to an FQDN.
 DNAT rule collection > Network rule collection > Application rule collection .
 We can have multiple of each collections with a priority number for each collection in one rule collection group.
 For example, we can have 3 DNAT rule collections, 2 network rule collections, and 5 Application rule collections (each individual collection with it's own priority number within it's group (lowest number wins)) and then these all go in a rule collection group.
 And then we can have multiple rule collections that have their own priorities as well as to which one the FW uses first.

+These rule collection groups make up a policy.
+You then assign policies to your firewall.
+So you can make Policy 1 for a few diffferent firewalls and make an entirely new Policy 2 for another set of FWs to keep everything separate.

+Now, we have Parenty Policies and Child Policies.
+Basially, Parent policies are the overarching policy that's evaluated first and then the child policies.
+This is inheritance.

 ## 08.07.2025
 **Today's Topic**